 Stir in the pecans.
 Let the batter rest a few minutes while you melt a small amount of butter on a griddle or in a large non-stick skillet over medium heat.

-Place 3 peach wedges in a spokelike fashion for each pancake onto the griddle.
+Place 3 peach wedges in a spoke-like fashion for each pancake onto the griddle.
 Pour 1/4 cup batter over each group of wedges to make a pancake.

-(Yes, I got it backwards as you can see in the photo.
+(Yes, I got it backward as you can see in the photo.
 It does work better if you put the peach wedges down on the griddle first and then pour the batter over them.
 I made it work out anyway :-))

 Cook the pancakes for 3-4 minutes or until the tops show bubbles.

 Flip the pancakes and cook the other side for 2-3 minutes or until golden brown.
 If necessary, transfer to a baking sheet and keep warm in a low oven while finishing all the pancakes.

 Serve topped with butter and syrup or whipped cream.